Opening Night Feast Feb 27th: “Consider the Oyster” while Snacking on Oysters

 Outside of 2501 Bryant Street, San Francisco, rain or shine

 Join us as we consider pinhole cameras inside oyster shells, native oyster restoration at the Presidio and oyster farming and feasting in Tomales Bay.

 Healthy oyster reefs are a proven way to effectively reduce water pollution and improve the marine environment.
 While other bivalves also possess the ingenious ability to clean water while flushing out pollutants as they feed, none are simultaneous symbols of feasting, as is the oyster.Gwendolyn Meyer

 Participating artists and scientists:

-- Oyster reef balls and panels designed by architects MARGARET IKEDA & EVAN JONES at California College of the Arts (CCA) provided by JONATHON YOUNG, wildlife ecologist at the Presidio
+- Oyster reef panels designed by architecture faculty MARGARET IKEDA & EVAN JONES at California College of the Arts (CCA) provided by JONATHON YOUNG, wildlife ecologist at the Presidio

 - Oyster shell pinhole cameras by DAVID JANESKO

 - Two-channel video installation “Consider the Oyster” about Drake’s Bay Oyster company by CHRIS KALLMYER

 - Video “Heard Above” filmed at Quartermaster Reach by TAYLOR GRIFFITH

 - Photos from “Oyster Culture” a beautiful book about the rich intersection between oyster farming and culinary culture in the unique region of West Marin by GWENDOLYN MEYER